JackETobin/C_MEM/README.md

 **block_handle**

 - Handle to a block that is located in a pool.
-Contains a double pointer to self, status flags, a pointer to its parent pool, and a double pointer to the elements.
+Contains a double pointer to self, status flags, a pointer to its parent pool, a pointer to the container of the block_handle, and a double pointer to the elements.

 **void_info**